SABS-R3/software-engineering-day4/_episodes/03-packaging.md

 ~~~
 {: .language-bash}

+> ## Security Alert!o
+>
+> Since we're publishing our code for other people to use, we need to take care to do this securely.
+> If someone gets access to our PyPI account, they could potentially upload a malicious version of one of our packages.
+> This has happened with several JavaScript packages in the past.
+>
+> To improve our security, we should use an **API key / token** rather than a username and password.
+>
+> For more information, see the [PyPI FAQs](https://test.pypi.org/help/#apitoken).
+{: .callout}

 Finally, we're ready to go.
 To publish the our software that we've been working so hard on, there's just one more command: